gabe-kai/EarthRing/implementation-phases.md

 This document outlines the implementation plan for EarthRing, tracking progress, decisions, and next steps.
 All critical architectural decisions have been made and documented.
 The project has completed the design and planning phases and is currently implementing Phase 2 (Map System Foundation).

-**Project Status**: Design Complete → Planning Complete → Implementation In Progress (Phase 2: Map System Foundation)
+**Project Status**: Design Complete → Planning Complete → Implementation In Progress (Phase 3: Zone System)

 ## Current Status